Harmos274/nixfiles/README.md

-# Nix OS / Home ManagerNvim
+# Nix OS / Home Manager

 ## Install
 Nix and home-manager are required.